junxit/us-congress-bills-109/metadata.md

 - 2005-03-17 — Introduced in House
 - 2005-03-17 — Referred to the House Committee on Resources.
 - 2005-03-17 — Sponsor introductory remarks on measure.
 (CR E503-504)
+- 2005-03-28 — Executive Comment Requested from Interior.
+- 2005-03-28 — Referred to the Subcommittee on Fisheries and Oceans.
+- 2005-04-26 — Subcommittee Hearings Held.
+- 2005-05-18 — Committee Consideration and Mark-up Session Held.
+- 2005-05-18 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2005-05-18 — Subcommittee on Fisheries and Oceans Discharged.
+- 2005-06-08 — Placed on the Union Calendar, Calendar No. 64.
+- 2005-06-08 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-112.
+- 2005-06-08 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-112.